SUSANNA-TERM/ricardian-contracts/susanna/text/sample.md

 Bills will be issued every 4 days from the start date of 10/13/2023.

 Consumer has obligation to pay the invoices issued by "DEYZ" within the set deadline from the issuance of the invoice which is set at 30 days.
+The price per liter is 5.

 Supply Threshold: The Consumer will notified if the supply exceeds 20 liters per day.